grzedomin/todo-list-react/README.md

 # Task List app in React

-## This is an task list app when you can write your to-do tasks, mark them done and delete them.
+## This is a task list app where you can write your to-do tasks, mark them done and delete them.

 ## Link:
 https://grzedomin.github.io/todo-list-react/